aimanpoji/aimanpoji.github.io/_posts/2021-01-20-Lazy-Web-Status-Write-Up.md

 ![lazy](?raw=true)
  This is the write-up for Pentest Technical Challenge for my job application.
 This web application is a demonstration of common server-side application flaws.
 Each of the vulnerabilities has its own difficulty rating.
 This web is available open source.
-[Link](https://github.com/RamadhanAmizudin/lazyweb)
+Link: [https://github.com/RamadhanAmizudin/lazyweb](https://github.com/RamadhanAmizudin/lazyweb)
 ***
 ## Broken Authentication